La cuisine provençale

 This sauce is the essential partner of bouillabaisse.
 It consists of fresh red peppers, crushed with garlic, all mixed with olive oil and breadcrumbs.
 The little secret of Provencal people: they sometimes add sea urchin coral!

-Sweet treats of Provençal gastronomy
+IV.
+Sweet delicacies of Provençal gastronomy

 • Calisson